ninbura/ndi-discovery-service-docker/readme.md

-# NDI Discovery Server Docker Setup
+# NDI Discovery Server Docker
-This setup lets you easily start, stop, and update the NDI Discovery Service via Docker.
+This repository aims to make it easier to start, stop, and update the NDI Discovery Service via Docker.

 ## Starting the Service
 1. Clone this repository and enter the directory